Welcome to today's edition of the Rush 24-7 podcast.

 They're all talking about Cheney's appearance on this program last Thursday.

-They've deployed the vice president to use pretty strong uh words as he did with Rush Limbaugh this week.
+They've deployed the vice president to use pretty strong words as he did with Rush Limbaugh this week.

 Mr. Cheney spoke out about it on Rush Limbaugh's radio show, saying the meeting rewards Assad for bad behavior.

-The Vice President on the Rush Limbaugh show chastised her.
+The vice president on the Rush Limbaugh show chastised her.

-Democrats are in sensed.
+Democrats are incensed.

-Vice President Cheney appearing on Rush Limbaugh's radio program, repeated his allegations.
+Vice President Cheney, appearing on Rush Limbaugh's radio program, repeated his allegations.

 Vice President Dick Cheney called her on that on Rush Limbaugh's radio show.